OpenPecha-Data/.github/profile/README.md

 - [**Works**](https://github.com/OpenPecha-Data/works) contains a list of all of the works contained in OpenPecha Data.

 > **Note**: _Works_ refer to abstractions of texts, such as the Kangyur, or the Heart Sutra. _Instances_ here refers to unique digital editions of works.

-## What is OpenPecha Data for?

-Developers use OpenPecha Data make corpuses, train large language models, and create Tibetan AI.
-Publishers use it to create e-texts.
-Academics use it for data-driven research.

 ## Acknowledgements